 From a healthcare point of view, the water in Costa Rica is safe to drink, and the healthcare system is efficient and accessible.
 This, in conjunction with a low crime rate, makes Costa Rica a paradise ready for exploring.

 Highlight Activities in Costa Rica

-- Birdwatching in Costa Rica is an entirely different experience to anywhere else.
-Look out for the colorful quetzal which is best spotted in the cloud forests of San Gerardo de Dota.
+- Birdwatching in Costa Rica is an entirely different experience from anywhere else.
+Look out for the colorful quetzal, which is best spotted in the cloud forests of San Gerardo de Dota.

 - Spend a few nights in San Jose, and revel in the vibrant nightlife that the city has to offer.

 - Explore Arenal Volcano National Park, where Costa Rica’s active volcano lies resting.

 - Ziplining over miles of sky-high treetops is an incredibly popular activity in Costa Rica and one that should be taken full advantage of.

 Interested in a Group Tour to Costa Rica?